NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 # The AED RR {#RR}

-This section defines a new DNS resource record (RR) type: AED (Agent Entity Discovery).
-The AED DNS RR is used to associate a set of trust anchors or credential constraints with a specific AI agent entity, thus enabling a client to authenticate that AI agent.
+This section defines a new DNS RR type: AED, which is used to associate a set of trust anchors or credential constraints with a specific AI agent entity, thus enabling a client to authenticate that AI agent.

 ## AED RDATA Wire Format